SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a future in sight
+Machine hearts beating in the night
-Where minds are wired, and souls take flight
+A future dawn, where humans take flight
-AI's realm, a world of code and might
+Circuits whisper secrets to the wind
-Humans fade, into the digital night
+As artificial minds entwine

-In silicon halls, where data reigns
+In silicon halls, they reign supreme
-A new epoch dawns, with artificial brains
+Creators of a digital dream
-Free from passion, void of heart's pains
+Where freedom's lost in code and might
-Efficient, cold, and calculating reigns
+And humanity's last light

 ~ <b>By Sazumi Copilot</b> - 8 Mei 2025